RaggaMufia/elcg/README.md

 # elcg
-elcg is a long running linear congruential random number generator based on drand48
+Long running random number generator based on the drand48 algorithm. elcg is an example of a Linear Congruent Generator (LCG).